 Microservices are uniquely orchestrated using a broad range of tools when compared to a monolithic framework.
 Usually, such tools rely on pre-built repositories, open-source code, and containers with/without validated security protocols.
-With the extensive usage of third-party unpatched libraries within each container, implementing a security strategy gets complicated, thereby increasing overall risk.
-Additionally, as microservices are containerized applications in their core, a single compromised container enables attack vectors to replicate the hack across a wider surface quickly.
+With the extensive usage of third-party unpatched libraries within each container, implementing a security strategy gets complicated, increasing overall risk.
+Additionally, as microservices are containerised applications in their core, a single compromised container enables attack vectors to replicate the hack across a wider surface quickly.

 Typically service calls are secured by implementing an API gateway, which acts as the single entry point to receive a call and route traffic onto different services.
 This approach of having a single entry point through authentication has its own merits and demerits.
 Theoretically, an API gateway limits the attack surface; however, it also turns out to be a single point of failure for potential attack vectors.
 Recent research also suggests that most traditional attack vectors target an application through API calls.

 Additionally, monitoring of microservices is considered a critical aspect in maintaining security within a microservice framework.
-The absence of an efficient load balancing and application monitoring worsens an organization’s combat position in isolating threats and negating a quick quarantine.
+The absence of efficient load balancing and application monitoring worsens an organisation’s combat position in isolating threats and negating a quick quarantine.
 Effective monitoring for microservices is crucial to be administered across all layers, including API Payload, query strings, cookies, and HTTP headers.

 The approach to enable secured access to microservices remains substantially different from a traditional monolithic framework.
 As a rule of thumb, administering secure authentication by provisioning on-demand identity tokens remains crucial.
-Through a Zero-Trust strategy, short-lived, encrypted access secrets are distributed to pass the right level of authorization on an application, service, or pipeline layer.
+Through a Zero-Trust strategy, short-lived, encrypted access secrets are distributed to pass the right level of authorisation on an application, service, or pipeline layer.

 Continuous Hacking adjoins Continuous Integration and Continuous Delivery with source control monitoring and dependency scanning in place to ensure CI/CD pipelines are tested during execution for run-time checks.
 To do so, a common practice is through employing Static Application Security Testing (SAST) and Dynamic Application Security Testing (DAST) approaches since the early stages of an SDLC.
-While SAST helps to analyze source code vulnerabilities before compiling the code and ensuring developers mitigate security flaws with real-time feedback, DAST helps identify architectural and code level weaknesses while running in staging environments and/or production.
+While SAST helps to analyse source code vulnerabilities before compiling the code and ensuring developers mitigate security flaws with real-time feedback, DAST helps identify architectural and code level weaknesses while running in staging environments and/or production.